-Your physiotherapist will be able to clinically diagnose plica syndrome.
-It is more important that you have your knee thoroughly assessed by a physiotherapist or sports doctor to exclude other knee pathologies, in particular, meniscal injuries.
+Your physiotherapist will be able to diagnose plica syndrome clinically.
+It is more vital that you have your knee thoroughly assessed by a physiotherapist or sports doctor to exclude other knee pathologies, in particular, meniscal injuries.

 An x-ray may be useful to rule out other associated pathologies but will not identify a plica.
-MRIs can identify plica inflammation.
-However, MRI is more useful for diagnosing other pathologies that may be related to the plica irritation.
+MRIs can detect plica inflammation.
+However, MRI is more helpful in diagnosing other pathologies that may be related to the plica irritation.
 A comprehensive examination by your physiotherapist or sports physician is preferable.

 Plica Syndrome Treatment

 Studies show that about 60% of patients with plica syndrome will settle successfully with conservative physiotherapy treatment within 6 to 8 weeks.
 (Lu et al. 2010).